 Welcome to the Kajimura Lab Homepage!
 Our lab is based in the Division of Endocrinology, Diabetes & Metabolism at Beth Israel Deaconess Medical Center as well as the Department of Medicine at Harvard Medical School.
-We are also a part of the Metabolism Program at the Broad Institute.
+We are a part of the Howard Hughes Medical Institute (HHMI).
+Our lab is also a member of the Metabolism Program at the Broad Institute.

-Our team consists of molecular biologists and clinicians that work together in a highly collaborative environment.
-The laboratory is currently supported by research funds from the National Institutes of Health (NIH), Edward Mallinckrodt, Jr. Foundation, and Pew Charitable Trust.
+Our team consists of molecular biologists and clinicians who work together in a highly collaborative environment.
+The laboratory is currently supported by research funds from HHMI, the National Institutes of Health (NIH), Pew Charitable Trust, and other private foundations.